New York Lawyer for High Risk of Asbestos Exposure – Aircraft Mechanics

 According to the World Health Organization, approximately 125 million people worldwide are exposed in the workplace.
 Mesothelioma is likely the most well-known type of cancer caused by asbestos.
 It’s commonly found in the lining of the lungs or the abdomen.
 After diagnosis, the average life expectancy is 18 to 31 months.

-There are approximately 3,000 new cases diagnosed every year in the 20 million people who are at risk of developing mesothelioma.
+Approximately 3,000 new cases are diagnosed yearly in the 20 million people at risk of developing mesothelioma.
 Symptoms are often mistaken for less serious health conditions.
 This can delay early diagnosis.
 Common symptoms include chest pain, shortness of breath, fatigue, fever and night sweats, and weight loss.

 How Hach & Rose, LLP Can Help

-Symptoms of lung cancer or mesothelioma from exposure to asbestos may not show up for 25 to 50 years after contact.
+Lung cancer or mesothelioma symptoms from exposure to asbestos may not show up for 25 to 50 years after contact.
 A diagnosis of cancer or mesothelioma can be overwhelming.
-Most people are unsure of how to proceed in the aftermath of this diagnosis.
+Most people are unsure of how to proceed after this diagnosis.
 It can be challenging to take the needed steps to protect your rights and receive compensation.

-It is common for a company’s insurance adjuster to quickly contact you to gather information and may offer you an initial settlement.
-While you may feel obligated to answer questions, it is crucial you only speak with insurance adjusters in the presence of your attorney.
+It is common for a company’s insurance adjuster to contact you quickly to gather information and may offer you an initial settlement.
+While you may feel obligated to answer questions, you must only speak with insurance adjusters in the presence of your attorney.
 Adjusters are skilled negotiators.
 Their intent is to maximize the profit of the insurance company.
 Your New York asbestos attorney should handle all communication and negotiation on your behalf.

 We recognize that you have a unique story.
 Our caring and compassionate team put fair compensation for you as our first priority.
 If the at-fault person’s insurance company denies your claim, our legal team can prepare your case for trial.